abhishekarya1/Hash-Define-myNotes/content/devops/docker.md

 $ docker push username/name[:version]	# version is implicitly assumed to be "latest" if its not specified
 ```

+Registries are also provided by Azure, Google Cloud, AWS to store images for enterprise wide access only.

 ### Dockerfile

 **ENTRYPOINT vs CMD vs RUN**